michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 47. And as he was speaking, behold a multitude, and behold him who was called Jihuda, one of the twelve, coming before them, and he came nigh to Jeshu, and kissed him: for this was the sign he had given to them, He whom I shall kiss is he.

-48. Jeshu saith to him, Jihuda, with the kiss betrayest thou the Son of man?Jihuda, b'nushektho mashlem ath labareh denosho?
+48. Jeshu saith to him, Jihuda, with the kiss betrayest thou the Son of man?

 49. But when they who were with him saw what was done, they say to him, Our Lord, shall we strike with the sword?